-Bumble has a zero tolerance policy against harassment, sexual abuse, and violence.
 If you or someone you know has been abused, harassed, or hurt, there are organizations offering confidential support, 24/7.
-You are not alone, and it is never your fault.
+You’re not alone, and it’s never your fault.

 Domestic violence and abuse don’t always look the same, and anyone can be an abuser.
 There are, however, several warning signs or “red flags” that may help you identify an abusive situation, physical or otherwise.
-Here’s a helpful list from the National Coalition Against Domestic Violence.
+Here’s a helpful list from the National Coalition Against Domestic Violence of U.S. resources.

-If you are in immediate danger, please call 9-1-1.
+If you are in immediate danger, please call the emergency number in your country.